-How to Pack a Dress Shirt Without Wrinkles
+How to Pack Dress Shirts Without Wrinkling

 Here’s how to pack a dress shirt without wrinkling it:

-- Button the shirt up to the top button
+- Button the shirt up to the top button.

-- Spread it out, sleeves to the side
+- Spread it out, sleeves to the side.

 - Fold sleeves inward to the middle of the shirt (horizontal fold).
-This should be about halfway up the sleeve; repeat for the other side
+This should be about halfway up the sleeve; repeat for the other side.

 - Fold in half, from the bottom up once.
-Fold in half again for a tighter fold (or if you really need the space
+Fold in half again for a tighter fold or if you really need the space.

 Thinner Isn’t Better

-Non-Iron Dress Shirts vs. Wrinkle-Resistant
+Wrinkle-Resistant vs. Non-Iron Dress Shirts

-The Best Wrinkle-Free Travel Dress Shirts
+The Best Wrinkle-Free Dress Shirts for Travel

-Made from 98% polyester (that’s a good thing), it has lots of stretch, breathes, and dries quickly.
+Made from 98% polyester (that’s a good thing), it has lots of stretch, is breathable, and dries quickly.
 The best part is that it’s machine washable.

 Twillory Non-Iron Dress Shirt ($99)